SantiBarber/ANGSD/README.md

+# ANGSD
-# ANGSDThis is a repo for class and homework
+This is a repo for class and homework